Skip to Main Content

 Lung cancer is the leading cause of cancer deaths in the United States, among both men and women.
 This is a perfect time to be proactive and get a lung cancer screening, which consists of a simple 60 second CT scan which is painless and covered 100% by Medicare and private insurers if the individual is eligible as per current guidelines.
 Dr. Jasmine Huang, a thoracic surgeon with Norton Thoracic Institute at Dignity Health St. Joseph’s Hospital and Medical Center, recently spoke with Arizona Daily Mix to raise awareness about lung cancer screening and treatment options.

 Lung cancer remains one of the leading causes of death, but early detection can make all the difference.
 If you have a history of smoking, the Lung Cancer Screening Program at Norton Thoracic Institute is designed specifically for you.
-Medicare and most insurance companies now cover this screening for people who meet certain criteria.
+Annual low-dose CT lung cancer screening for high risk individuals is covered by Medicare and insurance.

 Am I a Candidate for Screening?